 I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 (Romans 12:1)

 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
 (Colossians 3:17)

 Others go back to the Old Testament, noting that avodah, one of the key Hebrew words for “work,” also means “worship.”
-(See this piece from the Institute for Faith, Work, and Economics or this video from Made to Flourish.)
+(See this piece from the Institute for Faith, Work, and Economics.)

 In what I’m writing today, I want to support the “work as worship” position from another place in Scripture, one that is not commonly brought forward in the conversation of work and worship.
 I’m thinking about the New Testament book of Ephesians.
 If you know that a couple of years ago I published a commentary on Ephesians, it won’t surprise you to see that I’m once again going back to the deep well of truth found in this biblical book.
 But I’m not drawing from Ephesians just because I’m so familiar with it.
 Rather, I’m doing this because Ephesians provides a solid and creative foundation for the “work as worship” case.

 In the first chapter of Ephesians, we find a compelling statement of our core purpose for living.
 We are to “live for the praise of [God’s] glory” (Eph 1:12, 14).
 More literally, we exist (einai in Greek, “to be”) for the praise of God’s glory.
 To put it differently, we are on this earth in order to praise God, not just in our prayers and songs, but also in our whole lives.
 Our core purpose is worship.